Search NSGC

 Session Formats

-Pre-conference symposia (pre-cons) include five hours of content (and a 30-minute break) allowing time for a deeper dive into a specific topic area.
+Pre-conference symposia include three to five hours of content (in addition to a 30-minute break) allowing time for a deeper dive into a specific topic area.
+Audience engagement is encouraged throughout the session.
 Pre-cons typically host up to 100 attendees.

 Workshops

 Workshops are two-hour sessions that employ skill-based, active learning methods to encourage interaction between session attendees.
-A minimum of 30 minutes of hands-on interactive activity is recommended for every 30 minutes of content.
-Workshops should be designed to host up to 200 attendees .
+A minimum of 60 minutes of interactive content is recommended.
+Workshops should be designed to host up to 250 attendees.

 Janus Lecture